 Methodology.
-Data are collected by grantees, generally using student surveys.
+Data were collected by grantees, generally using student surveys.
 Data are furnished in the second of two semi-annual performance reports provided by grantees each project year.

-The contractor for the SS/HS national evaluation is using data for this measure and from these cohorts as part of the national program evaluation.
+The contractor for the SS/HS national evaluation used data for this measure and from these cohorts as part of the national program evaluation.
 Through the FY 2011 data collection, the evaluation contractor reviewed performance data submitted by grantees, and worked with grantees to seek clarifying information and provided technical assistance if grantees were having difficulty in collecting or reporting data for this measure.
 The contractor supplied data for the measure after it had completed data cleaning processes.

-In FY 2012, the SS/HS national evaluation contract supported only completion of the final evaluation report, and ED/HHS staff compiled and aggregated performance data from annual performance reports submitted by grantees.
-If data for this measure were not available at the time that performance reports were submitted, staff followed-up with sites to attempt to obtain data for the measure.
+In FY 2013, ED/HHS staff compiled and aggregated performance data from annual performance reports submitted by grantees.
+If data for this measure were not available at the time that performance reports were submitted, staff followedup with sites to attempt to obtain data for the measure.